-The COVID-19 pandemic has had a significant impact on the Aviation Industry and in April 2020 Members approved a shareholder loan of £9.6m to Manchester Airport Group in order to provide financial stability and ensure it is best-placed to react and rebuild business operations as Covid-19 restrictions are lifted.
-This additional loan protects the Council's investment in the Airport, which is an important strategic asset for Greater Manchester and the wider region.
-Whilst the expectation is that interest on loans and investments will continue to be accrued, the annual dividend is not expected to be payable for a number of years, placing a £6.4m pressure on the revenue budget.
+The COVID-19 pandemic has had a significant impact on the Aviation Industry.
+Whilst the expectation is that interest on loans and investments will continue to be accrued, the annual dividend is not expected to be payable for a number of years, placing a £6.4m pressure on the revenue budget for 2021/22 and future years.